Ejob2021/Ejob2021.github.io/README.md

 ## Projec 1 :

-Built Enterprise data warehouse to migrate data based in legacy tools and application to cloud based platform for a company which provides loan to house buyers
+Built Enterprise data warehouse to migrate data based in legacy tools and application to cloud based platform for a company which provides loan to house buyers.

+## The benefit of cloud-based migration is to make:
+  *	Make data private and more secure
+  * Empower users (By making data accessible for all skill level users)
+  * To achieve faster insights.

 ## [PHASE I : ETL Process](https://github.com/Ejob2021/Ejob2021.github.io/blob/main/Project%20Summary.docx)